joss-bleach/strive-75/README.md

-# Stive - a 75 Hard Challenge Tracker
+# Strive - a 75 Hard Challenge Tracker

 A web app designed to help users track and conquer the 75 Hard Challenge, focusing on physical and mental resilience.